Fall-Back/Patterns/Page/README.md

         }

         /* More responsive images: */
-        /* Note ancient image tag is actually for the SVG FalBack PNG method */ img,
+        /* Note ancient image tag is actually for the SVG FallBack PNG method */ img,
         image,
         svg {